-Theoretical models of masers strongly depend on these parameters as well as the geometry of the maser source.
-A successful model should be able to not only reproduce observational characteristics of previously observed maser lines but also to predict new maser transitions (e.g., the models of \citealt{Sobolev 1997} for Class II methanol masers and \citealt{Neufeld 1991} for water masers).
-In that respect, interferometry is essential for the successful search of candidate lines and being able to confirm the maser nature of the radiation.
-With its ability to provide precise images at high angular resolution, ALMA will resolve closely spaced maser spots and help further establish precise models of masing sources by determining whether the detected maser signals are associated with thermal emission \citep{Sobolev 1999}.
-These types of information are essential for improving theoretical models.
-With the inclusion of Band 1, ALMA will cover the frequency range of 31 GHz to 950 GHz, making it ideal for multi-transition observations of various maser species across the mm and submm windows.
-Examples of species with observed maser radiation in the different ALMA bands are given in Table \ref{table:maser1}, while in Tables \ref{table:maser2} \& \ref{table:maser3} we list SiO and methanol maser transitions that are observed and/or predicted at frequencies covered in the ALMA Band 1.
+Theoretical models of masers strongly depend on physical conditions as well as the geometry of the maser source.
+A successful model should be able to reproduce observational characteristics of observed maser lines but also to predict new maser transitions (e.g., the models of Sobolev 1997 for Class II methanol masers and Neufeld 1991 for water masers).
+In that respect, interferometry is essential for the successful search of candidate lines and confirmation of their maser nature.
+ALMA, in particular, will resolve closely spaced maser spots and help further establish precise models of masing sources by determining if the detected maser signals are associated with thermal emission (Sobolev 1999), which is essential for improving theoretical models.
+With Band 1, ALMA will cover a wider frequency range, making it ideal for multi-transition observations of various maser species across the millimeter and submillimeter windows.
+Examples of species with observed maser radiation in the different ALMA bands are given in Table \ref{table:maser1}, while Tables \ref{table:maser2} \& \ref{table:maser3} list SiO and methanol maser transitions that have been observed or predicted to be within Band 1.

-Finally, maser radiation can be linearly and/or circularly polarized depending on the magnetic properties of the molecule.
-Polarimetry studies of maser radiation with interferometers can therefore yield information on the morphology of the magnetic field threading the region on small scales, with the plane-of-the-sky and line-of-sight components of the field being probed using linear and circular polarization measurements, respectively (see for example \citealt{Harvey-Smith 2008, Vlemmings 2006}).
-Polarization data are essential for improving on the theory of maser polarization first introduced by \cite{Goldreich 1973a}, which applies to a linear maser region, a constant magnetic field, the simplest energy states for a masing transition, and asymptotics limits.
-Observations at higher spatial resolution are needed to verify and improve on more realistic and extensive models \citep{Watson 2008}.
+Maser radiation can be linearly or circularly polarized depending on the magnetic properties of the molecule.
+Polarimetric studies of maser radiation with interferometers can therefore yield information on the morphology of the magnetic field threading the region on small scales, with the plane-of-sky and line-of-sight components of the field being probed using linear and circular polarization measurements, respectively (e.g., see Harvey-Smith 2008, Vlemmings 2006).
+Polarization data are essential for improving on the theory of maser polarization first introduced by Goldreich (1973a), which applies to a linear maser region, a constant magnetic field, the simplest energy states for a masing transition, and asymptotic limits.
+Observations at higher spatial resolution are needed to verify and improve on more realistic and extensive models (Watson 2008).